 Generally JM ebooks are sold on the major ebook distributors (Amazon, apple, etc).

-Generally the Personville Press store (via payhip) has the lowest prices on ebook bundles.
-Smashwords generally has the same prices as Amazon does, but if you buy it directly from Smashwords, there’s a good chance that you can use store-specific discounts that provide substantial savings over what you’d find on Amazon.
+Generally the Personville Press store (via payhip) has the lowest prices on ebook bundles and individual Smashwords generally has the same prices as Amazon does, but if you buy it directly from Smashwords, there’s a good chance that you can use store-specific discounts that provide substantial savings over what you’d find on Amazon.
 95% of the time, the coupon discount will be applied to the price and appear on the ebook page.
-But specific items on Amazon are discounted a small number of times each year.
-Generally though the “normal Amazon price” is still pretty low.

 Robert’s Roundup of Ebook Deals.

 Here are some things you need to know about Smashwords.
 They don’t currently have a reading app, so you currently have to export the file into some reading application.
 (But note that Smashwords keeps these downloads for you, so you can re-download them any time).

 Another thing you will notice is that Smashwords sometimes offers the ebook in different file formats.
 The most common formats are .epub, .mobi (for Kindles) and .pdfs.
 Generally all the Jack Matthews titles will have .epub files for downloading; occasionally it will offer .mobi files as well, but not PDFs (because it is not as flexible for various devices).
 I produce .epub files because that is the most universal format and tends to offer the most formatting capabilities.